philanthropy-u/nodebb-plugin-s3-uploads/README.md

 A plugin for NodeBB to take file uploads and store them on S3, uses the `filter:uploadImage` hook in NodeBB.

+# Custom changes and config for PhilU

+Now the plugin has been configured to take variables from the NodeBB config.json file.
+Two keys have to be set in the following format

+"aws_access_key_id": "INSERT_ACCESS_KEY_ID",
+"aws_secret_access_key": "INSERT_SECRET_ACCESS_KEY"

+The above override any config below listed.
+It is the recommended way for PhilU project.

 ## S3 Uploads Configuration